Air Juan: History

+Closure and revival

+Air Juan ceased operations sometime around 2020 as a result of the COVID-19 pandemic, however there is no info yet on the exact date they closed down.
+Their website shut down and redirected to another site.
+During March 2023, however, a Philippine news site reported that Air Juan will resume flights from Mactan to Bantayan sometime around March.
+It also looks like that they resumed charter operations as shown in a Facebook post dated April 24, 2023.

 Expansion

 In 2017, Air Juan announced that it is expanding its seaplane operations and will soon offer flights from Manila to Marinduque, Baler, and Balesin Island resort, though it is uncertain whether it will be a regularly scheduled flight or just through charters.
 Its Palawan operations have expanded to include Iloilo and Caticlan services from Cuyo Island.
-In June 2017, Air Juan started operating land planes out of Mactan-Cebu International Airport offering services to Tagbilaran City of Bohol, Siquijor, Biliran, Maasin, Sipalay, and Bantayan Island.
+In June 2017, Air Juan started operating land planes out of Mactan–Cebu International Airport offering services to Tagbilaran City of Bohol, Siquijor, Biliran, Maasin, Sipalay, and Bantayan Island.
 In March 2018, Air Juan began commercial flights between Cebu City and Catbalogan City, Samar's capital.